The Ultimate Guide To Treadmills For Bad Knees

 Sore, aching or painful knees – Our joints can take a lot of punishment but there comes a time when you have to take it easy.
 First diagnose why your knee is sore or aching and that’s how you can take steps to overcome it.
 If you’re overdoing exercise then tone it down.
 If you’ve slipped or fallen then there maybe underlying problems that need investigating by a professional.

 Also read: Should you go running on a treadmill when your legs are sore?

 Using a treadmill with bad knees

 Treadmills are far kinder to the joints than running outside and you have a nice cushioned deck to work with.
-Use good form like staying upright, looking forward and don’t hold onto the hand rails.
+Use a good form like staying upright, looking forward, and don’t hold onto the handrails.
 Bear in mind you’re still not totally immune to knee problems with a treadmill and you should be ok.
 The knee is an important joint so best to take care of it.

 If your knee hurts during exercise

 If you’ve seen a specialist before, you may likely need them again if you experience knee pain.
 If it’s an injury you don’t know and the pain is very mild you may be able to do some treatment yourself and see if it clears up the next morning.
-This would involve rest for the remainder of the day, put ice on the affected area and elevate it.
+This would involve rest for the remainder of the day, putting ice on the affected area, and elevating it.

 Sports to avoid with bad knees

 Ideally, you should avoid sports that rotate the hips and knees unless you’ve been told you’re ok by a professional.
 These are typically basketball, tennis, soccer and the like.
 These often involve a quick change in direction and speed.
 While they’re fun, they can put big pressure on the knees as they have to take your body weight as you move.